wizages/DoNotStopThePartyLite/README.md

 ### Step One - Prevent the app from killing itself

-First off we must prevent the app from dieing when SpringBoard is killed.
+First off we must prevent the app from being terminated when SpringBoard is killed.
 When SpringBoard is lost all the apps want to do is shutdown.
 So we don't allow this to happen on the now playing app.
 We do this by preventing the `clientSystemApplicationTerminated:` from running.
 When we prevent the app from terminating itself we also setup a notification that we should receive later that will allow us to reconnect us to SpringBoard.
 More this will be explained in Step Five.

 ### Step Two - Prevent SpringBoard from killing the app